-- 1. Incorporating them in a Carbon Credit system; - 2.
-Creating a separate Blue Credit market;
+- 1. Incorporating them in a Carbon Credit system; - Creating a separate Blue Credit market;

 In the first case, a conversion factor may be needed to translate water purification and water retention services into CO2 emission equivalents (estimated value of water services divided by the number of Carbon Credits).
 Carbon Credits would be traded at a higher price if additional Blue Credits are included as part of an Eco-Credit (Carbon+Blue Credit) system.
 In both options mentioned, the monetary values of a given ES (and consequently of a Blue Credit) need to be estimated.
 What is traded then is a Blue Credit, which is equivalent to a certain amount of (ecosystem) service provided in a given context, project or activity.
 Many methodologies have been proposed for quantification of ecosystem services.
-One example applicable to peatlands is the Deliberative Monetary Valuation protocol developed by iCASP.57 projects in Europe as developing countries cannot create a similar value.
+One example applicable to peatlands is the Deliberative Monetary Valuation protocol developed by iCASP.

+Some areas may be mostly concerned with flood protection whereas other regions prioritise water purification.
+This could be considered an advantage for local restoration and rewetting projects in Europe as developing countries cannot create a similar value.
 The methodology used to assess monetary value of ES and thus of Blue Credits goes beyond the scope of this paper and it is in our opinion a matter that should be addressed by the parties involved in the accounting and certification of the Blue Credit.